 - In general, a bed rail should be used when someone has poor strength, decreased flexibility, poor endurance, and general difficulty moving around.

 A bed rail should not be used:

-- As a restraint to keep your loved one in a bed even if they have a physical or mental need.
+- As a restraint to keep your parent in a bed even if they have a physical or mental need.
 It is dangerous without proper supervision.
 This can potentially cause suffocation, injury, neglect, and/or entrapment.

-- Without proper installment so that it does not cause injury or harm to your loved one.
+- Without proper installment so that it does not cause injury or harm to your parent.

 The overall advantages of using bed rails (when appropriate) include:

 Overall, a bed rail will give your parent the autonomy and freedom to move in and out of his or her bed at will without assistance (unless needed).
 The bed rail can provide comfort and confidence.

 The EZ-Lift Bed Sleep To Stand Bed can transition you from bed to standing with just one touch of a button, so when it comes time for your morning routine or if you need some relief during the day, all you have to do is press down and stand up again.
 Start sleeping better today!

 If you think you should purchase a bed rail for your parent, then check out our blog How to Select the Best Bed Rails for My Aging Parent.